ducanhho2296/YoloV5_Segmentation_ONNX/README.md

 2. Open your web browser and visit http://0.0.0.0:8000/ to view the processed video stream using HTTP.

-3. To use WebSockets for streaming, update the FastAPI app (`app.py`) to include a WebSocket endpoint, as shown in a previous response in this thread.
+3. To use WebSockets for streaming, run the script `websockets_streaming.py` .

 4. Run the FastAPI app for WebSocket streaming using the same command as in step 1: